roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

+===

- ****** Melanie's Memoirs - A Married Slut 01 ****** byNonStopFunGuy© I wasn't thinking about cheating, not in person.
+I wasn't thinking about cheating, not in person.
 I wasn't going to cross THAT line, I told myself.
 I'm not THAT kind of woman.
 But, I wanted to find more men to play with online, and I wanted some new experiences.
 Just talking to men about the fantasy of meeting in person -- talking about where, and when, and what we might do -- was really exciting.
 It made the whole cheating thing seem so much more real, even if the talk was just fantasy.
 So the idea of trading emails with men, guys who lived near me and wanted to set up real dates to fuck, that was new and different, and making me cream at the thought.

  Just make a personal ad, get some attention, have some fun with it, I told myself.
 I didn't need to meet anyone in person from it, it's just like an interactive online game, that's all.